 Quentin is committed to making data science open and reproducible and breaking down barriers that keep social and environmental researchers from using big publicly-available data.
-In practice, that means designing and teaching data science lessons, and creating and contributing to software packages for high-performance computing, data visualization, and ecological data analysis.
+In practice, that means designing and teaching lessons on data science and statistics, and creating and contributing to software packages for high-performance computing, data visualization, and ecological data analysis.

-Since 2019, Quentin has created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
-Quentin has either created or contributed to a whole host of lessons available on the SESYNC cyberhelp page.
-Topics include basic and advanced git, using R and APIs to get online data, and geospatial data.
+From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
+Quentin has either created or contributed to many of the lessons on the SESYNC cyberhelp page.
+Lessons that Quentin contributed to include basic and advanced git, using R and APIs to get online data, and geospatial data packages in R.

 These are the R packages that Quentin has created or contributed to.

 Researchers working with big socio-environmental data are often familiar with synthesizing and analyzing data in R, but they run up on memory and processing time limitations.
 Many of their institutions provide high-performance computing clusters for running big computing jobs.
 But using those clusters requires knowledge of shell scripting, which many socio-environmental researchers don’t have.
 The rslurm package, originally created by Philippe Marchand, a SESYNC data scientist, solves this problem.
 It allows users to run computing jobs on a Slurm cluster directly from R!
 The package creates all the necessary shell scripts for you behind the scenes, and manages the jobs automatically.
-Quentin has been maintaining and contributing new features to the package since 2019.
+Quentin maintained and contributed new features to the package from 2019-2023.

 Quentin’s contribution to the ggalluvial package started when a research team asked him to work on an interactive visualization of their data.
 While he was making the Shiny app, he talked to the developer of ggalluvial and wrote some code to make alluvial plots that the user can interact with.
 He wrote a vignette for the package so that other people could benefit from what he learned — open data science at its finest!
 See a demo app here.